 Joint-venture coupons are a fantastic way to get more traffic to your store.
 However, keep in mind that they only work if both stores share similar customer personas.

-28. Cart Abandonment Coupons
+28. Cart abandonment coupons

 Around 76% of users fill up their carts only to abandon them.
 If you can re-capture even a small percentage of those customers, you stand to make a lot of money.

-Cart abandonment coupons offer customers discounts for the items already in their cart.
+Cart abandonment coupons offer customers discounts for the items already in their carts.
 For this type of coupon, you’ll need users to register on your store, so you can track their activity and send the coupons automatically.

 If you want to offer as many types of WooCommerce coupon codes as you can, you’ll want to use the Advanced Coupons plugin.
 With it, you can create as many types of coupons as you need and get full control over when they can be applied.